0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Tools/Burpsuite.md

 Install it from GitHub: https://github.com/ambionics/scalpel

-### Request Minimizer

-This extension performs HTTP request minimization.
-It deletes parameters that are not relevant such as: random ad cookies, cachebusting nonces, etc.
-Two actions are added to the context menu in Repeater: Minimize in current tab and Minimize in new tab.
-As each parameter is removed, the extension repeats the request to ensure the response matches.
-Only parameters that do not affect the response are removed.
 ### Copier 🔝

 [Copier](../../Readwise/Articles/Tib3rius%20-%20My%20NEW%20Burp%20Extension%20Will%20Help%20You%20Write%20Reports!.md) is a Burp Suite extension (compatible with both Community and Professional editions) which allows users to easily copy requests and responses while making automated modifications using custom rules. [^copier]